thriveweb/great-start-elc/content/enrolmentsPages/fees-and-government-subsidies.md

     ![
     ](/images/uploads/2018_10_03_17_10_27_flexible_hours_table_10_2018.docx_compatibility_mode_word.jpg)

     ## Child Care Subsidies

     Great Start Early Learning Centres is registered as a provider of "Approved Care" under the Child Care System ("CCS").
-Under CCS, the Federal Government provide us with each families subsidy details directly, which is why each family must register and apply for the Child Care Subsidy via Centrelink.
+Under CCS, the Federal Government provide us with each families subsidy details directly once you have registered and applied for the Child Care Subsidy via Centrelink.

     If you would like to receive the Child Care Subsidy, please include this